 ).
 Detailed instructions on how to complete the form is located here: How to Complete the NR Form

-The complete and correct nomination form will be scheduled for the next meeting of the State Review Board
+The complete and correct nomination form will be scheduled for the next meeting of the Advisory Council

 .
 There are deadlines throughout the year for the Council meetings.
 The owner of the property and the relevant local government are notified of the Council's pending consideration and are given at least 30 days before the Council's meeting to comment on the proposed designation.
 In cases where there are more than 50 owners within a proposed historic district, owners will be given general notice by newspaper legal notice.
 At the Council meeting, the applicant and other interested parties can address the Council relative to the proposed designation, according to the Council By-Laws.